QTC-IQAC/NEMAT/README.md

 nemat prep_md
 ```

 This will generate all the job scripts for the SLURM cluster.
-The generated jobs (`jobscript{n}`) and submission job (`submit_jobs.sh`) can be found at your workpath, where you will find a folder named `em_jobscripts`.
+The generated jobs (`jobscript{n}`) and submission job (`submit_jobs.sh`) can be found at your workpath, where you will find a folder named `md_jobscripts`.
 It is highly recommended to check if there were any GROMACS errors when the production preparation ends:

 ```
 nemat check_md